 Countryside & Culture tours

 Learning about the Dominican culture is one of the most important things to do in Punta Cana to better understand the customs and traditions of the country.
-While a lot of excursions are offering some chocolate tasting or a quick glimpse of local fruits, particular tours are focusing on the culture and the people of the Dominican Republic.
+While a lot of excursions in Punta Cana are offering some chocolate tasting or a quick glimpse of local fruits, particular tours are focusing on the culture and the people of the Dominican Republic.
 Usually, you get to visit a local house in the countryside, attend the chocolate making and coffee grinding process, learn more about rum and cigars and – depending on the tour – visit a school, the local market or other crucial spots of the Dominican daily life.
 While this does not sound as much fun as speeding around with a dune buggy or hopping on a catamaran to Isla Saona, it gives you a much deeper insight into the important topics of the local Dominicans.
 When heading on such a countryside and culture tour, you will definitely return home with many insights other travelers in Punta Cana don’t have.

 How to get there: all countryside and cultural excursions include a transfer from your accommodation and back